Friday, 13 June 2025

 Question 1

-Have pharmaceutical regulatory agencies — those entrusted with the independent oversight of global health — been captured by corporate interests?
+Have pharmaceutical regulatory agencies — institutions entrusted with independent oversight of public health — become vulnerable to conflicts of interest through financial or institutional alignment with industry?

 Question 2